nabuhodonozo/basic-discord-python-bot/README.md

 In my free time I am developing python bot for learning purposes.
 Bot is working on my gaming server where I play with my friends.

+THIS PROJECT WAS DISCONTINUED, DUE TO SWITCH TO PRIVATE REPO JAVA BOT.
+After this time discord.py has drastically changed and this code might not work.

 Features: